HannesRammer/wordAtIndex/README.md

-Word At Index 0.0.1
+Word At Index 0.0.2
 ===================

-	WordAtIndex generator Version $version by Hannes Rammer , Returns the word of a mask given its index.
+  Returns the word of a mask given its index.
 	Purpose: split a mask for eg distributed computing [brute force]

 	pc1 -> mask[0-100000000]